-Fiber-Coupled EOM

-Used a scanning Fabray-Perot Interferometer to view frequencies and viewed on oscilloscope.
-For both the first and second order, the sidebands are asymmetrical, likely due to AM modulation superimposed on the FM modulation (cite paper).
-We average them to remove the AM component when doing the fit below.
+- Use a Fabray-Perot Interferomter to view frequencies, viewed on oscilloscope - The sidebands are asymmetrical, likely due to AM modulation superimposed on the FM modulation (cite paper).
+We average them to remove the AM component when doing the fit below. - To avoid standing waves, will - Zeroth Order Bessel Sqrd Sweep sidebands and use a 10m - First Order Bessel Sqrd PM fiber.

-to deduce the polarization of the atoms.